IBM-Bluemix-Docs/mass-data-migration/copy-data.md

 2. In the Common Tasks wizard, click **View Network Activity** to show inbound Ethernet load as data is transferred to the device on the 10Gb link.

     ![View activity](images/NetworkPerf.png)
+    {: caption="Figure 1.
+Displays the View Network Activity view on the device user interface." caption-side="bottom"}
 3. Click **View Storage pool** to monitor storage usage and IOPS on the device.

     ![View Storage Pool](images/PoolPerf.png)
+    {: caption="Figure 2.
+Displays the View Storage Pool dashboard on the device user interface." caption-side="bottom"}

 ## Next steps
 {: #import-data-next-steps}